Effective Medium Theory for Time-modulated Subwavelength Resonators: Time-dependent Metamaterial

-\begin{rem} Note that ${\psi}_n(z_i)$ is the continuum limit of ${v}^{\mathrm{in}}_{i,n}$ as $N\to\infty$, which is proved in detail for the higher-dimensional static case in \cite{Hai_Habib}.
+\begin{rem} We first emphasise that the term $V_{nm}(x)$, which incorporates the homogenised effect of the time-modulated resonators, vanishes outside of $\mathcal{U}$.
+Moreover, in \eqref{eq:homog_eq_tdep}, both $\psi_n$ and its derivative are continuous across the boundary of $\mathcal{U}$.
+Note also that ${\psi}_n(z_i)$ is the continuum limit of ${v}^{\mathrm{in}}_{i,n}$ as $N\to\infty$, which is proved in detail for the higher-dimensional static case in \cite{Hai_Habib}.
 Looking at \eqref{eq:vn} and \eqref{eq:vinzi_in_tdep}, the total field is given by $v^{\mathrm{in}}_{i,n}+v^{\mathrm{sc}}_{i,n}=v_n$ for all $i=1,\dots,N$.
 However, as $N\to\infty$, the scattered field of a single resonator $v_{i,n}^{\mathrm{sc}}$ becomes negligible.
 Thus, ${\psi}_n$ is the continuum limit of the total wave field $v_n$. \end{rem} \begin{cor} The system of homogenised equations \eqref{eq:homog_eq_tdep} can be rewritten into a single vector-valued equation given by